unic8s/hd2_macropad/README.md

 Get the game on [PC](https://store.steampowered.com/app/553850/HELLDIVERS_2/) or [PS5&trade;](https://www.playstation.com/games/helldivers-2/)

 > [!IMPORTANT]
 > The device is not able to connect to the PS5&trade; directly.
-We're currently working on a device bridge which would plugin to the USB port of a PS5&trade; directly and connects to the HD2 Macropad via Bluetooth.
-We will provide more information in the near future.
+We're currently working on the [BT2USB bridge](https://github.com/unic8s/bt2usb_bridge) which plugs into the USB port of a PS5&trade; directly and connects to the HD2 Macropad via Bluetooth.

 Based on an affordable IoT platform device with a capacitive touchscreen it's very handy for a PC since it's connected via Bluetooth as a keyboard input device.